daveherrald/SA-rsearch/README.md

 ### Scenario 1 - Read a restricted lookup table
 In this scenario, we will allow the unprivileged user access to a restricted lookup table.

 Log in as the unprivileged user and attempt to read the lookup.
+Splunk will report 'No results found...' as expected.